IzzDarki/Wallet/README.md

 ### Technical notes
 #### App authentication
 The app password or fingerprint is not used to encrypt the data.
 It is just required to open the app.
-The Argon2id method is used to store and verify the app password.
+Argon2id is used to store and verify the app password.

 #### Data encryption
 All data is encrypted with AES-256-GCM using [encrypted shared preferences](https://developer.android.com/reference/kotlin/androidx/security/crypto/EncryptedSharedPreferences).
 Image files are encrypted using AES-256-GCM-HKDF-4KB.
-All key material is stored in the [Android Keystore](https://developer.android.com/privacy-and-security/keystore).
+All key material is stored in the [android keystore](https://developer.android.com/privacy-and-security/keystore).